 The chemical resistant leather boots feature an open pattern outsole that self-cleans with every step you make.

-Servus 12″ PVC Polyblend Soft Toe Shrimp Boots
+5. Servus 12″ PVC Polyblend Soft Toe Shrimp Boots

 A yet another highly-rated work boot from Servus that will protect your feet from chemicals and other corrosive elements – just what you need for your next landscaping job.

 Comfortable and Durable

-The boot features polybrene injection PVC that makes it quite durable, waterproof and lightweight, and thus, the best shoes for landscaping work.
+The boot features polybrene injection PVC that makes it quite durable, waterproof, and lightweight, and thus, the best shoes for landscaping work.
 We tested it, and no drop of water could find its way inside.
 The boots keep your feet dry and safe from chemicals that you may be working with.
 It is resistant to chemical degradation.

 The boot comes with a contour cushion insole to protect your feet from shock, and keep you comfortable even as you stand for an extended period doing your job.
 The insoles are removable and washable – a good thing to stay hygienic.

 They have a steel shank for sufficient arch support.
 The cleated and flexible outsole has an excellent grip on most surfaces and chances of falling are minimal.
 It has adequate reinforcement on critical stress points for added durability.

-Timberland PRO Men’s Pitboss 6″ Steel-Toe Boot
+6. Here is Timberland PRO Men’s Pitboss 6″ Steel-Toe Boot

-Timberland steel toe boots pro series are the kind of boots that you can depend on for foot safety, comfort, and durability.
-But is this boot a perfect choice for landscaping?
+Timberland steel toe boots pro series are the kind of boots that you can depend on for food safety, comfort, and durability.

 Durability and Safety

 It has this bad boy appearance that indicates your feet are safe from a variety of knocks and accidents.
 The sturdy leather upper can easily take abrasion and continue keeping your feet safe.

 We found the Timberland Pro Pit boss steel toe boot to be quite comfortable, with all the necessary features that you would expect, but what is this that it has that makes it a top of the range boot?

 It also comes with a polyurethane footbed and midsole that makes standing such an easy task.
 According to how the boot feels, you can stand for hours wearing it and not feel any tiredness.
 The midsole has moisture-wicking properties – an excellent addition for the user.

-The outsole is oil and slip-abrasion resistant, ensuring you don’t hurt your foot through falls.
+The outsole is oil and slip-abrasion-resistant, ensuring you don’t hurt your foot through falls.
 Its toe box is quite roomier than the typical boot, and which is a good thing – think about foot flexibility and comfort.

 Well, to be honest, this doesn’t look like the boot you would use in mud.
 But on a more negative note, the majority of customers say that the outsole doesn’t hold for long and quickly comes off.

-Rocky Men’s Iron Clad Eight Inch Work Boot
+7. Rocky Men’s Iron Clad Eight Inch Work Boot

-Specifically, the Rocky Men’s work boots have several wonderful features that you as landscaper would appreciate.
-Let’s look at the rest of the features that makes the boot deserving of a place in our list.
+Specifically, the Rocky Men’s work boots have several wonderful features that you as a landscaper would appreciate.
+Let’s look at the rest of the features that make the boot deserving of a place in our list.